Skip to content

 • distressing, unwanted thoughts that pop into the mind.

-The NHS Rotherham Talking Therapies Team understands the changes that can occur during this transitional period and can offer talking therapies to support you in managing your wellbeing.
-The NHS Rotherham Talking Therapies service can work closely with other organisations or health care professionals such as the perinatal team, health visitors or early help to ensure you feel supported throughout the perinatal period.
+At NHS Rotherham Talking Therapies, we understand the changes that can occur during this transitional period and we can offer talking therapies to support you in managing your wellbeing.
+We work closely with other organisations and health care professionals, such as the perinatal team, health visitors or early help, to ensure you feel supported throughout the perinatal period.